sscpac/statick/GUIDE.md

 `tool plugin` - Tool plugins run code scanning tools against files discovered by a discovery plugin.

+`reporting plugin` - Reporting plugins output the results of the tool plugin to a location and in a method defined by the plugin.
+This could be anything from writing a file to uploading to a website.

 `user paths` - User paths are a list of directories passed to the `--user-paths` argument.
 This is used to pass custom configuration and plugin files to Statick.